simonwestberg/siamese-COVID-Net/README.md

 ## Architecture

-The architecture of the COVID-Net is illustrated in the image below.
+The architecture of COVID-Net is illustrated in the image below.
+It is primarily based on repeated use of the PEPX module and skip connections.
+ReLU activation is applied to all layers and downsampling is done by 2×2 max pooling.

 ![COVID-Net-architecure](/figures/COVID-Net-architecture.png)